 Sand sources in the vicinity of St. Augustine Inlet and St. Augustine Beach have been investigated.
 The volume of available sand in the inlet ebb tidal shoal has been reevaluated by the Department and USACE for the needs of the St. Johns County shore protection project during the next 15 years.
 Additionally, the USACE has identified a possible sand source north of St. Augustine Inlet to be used as an alternative borrow source for the St. Johns Shore Protection Project.
 For the next 15 years, sand could be used from the Vilano Point inlet channel, eastern inlet channel, ebb shoal and the new alternative shoal complex A6/A7.
 Sand sources for Vilano Beach and South Ponte Vedra have been identified in Vilano Point inlet channel, the St. Augustine inlet channel, IWW Shoal, North Flood Shoal, and South Flood Shoal.
-Strategy 5 implementation that is listed in the St. Augustine Inlet Management Plan makes reference to a relic shoal south of the inlet that has been investigated by the USACE as a possible supplemental sand source for the federal project.
-Initial results of this investigation determined this shoal not a viable sand source option.
+Strategy 5 implementation that is listed in the St. Augustine Inlet Management Plan makes reference to a relic shoal south of the inlet that has been investigated by the USACE.
+Initial results of this investigation determined this shoal is not a viable sand source option.
+Additionally, the USACE has identified another sand source (borrow site S-1) further offshore of St. Augustine Beach that has been determined to be a viable sand source for the project at St. Augustine Beach.
 St. Johns County is permitting a borrow source (N-3) through BOEM that is seven miles offshore of northern St. Johns County coastline.
 Adequate sand sources for the next 15 years have not been adequately identified for Summer Haven.
 The Department has outlined various regional sediment management (RSM) strategies in its Inlet Management Plans and Strategic Beach Management Plans.
 The USACE-SAJ RSM work aids the Department in updating these plans.
 It is the goal of the Department to coordinate with the USACE-SAJ and implement strategies mutually beneficial to USACE's and the Department's missions by leveraging federal authorities, permits, and funding.
-For additional information on sand sources, the Department the Regional Offshore Sand Source Inventory (ROSSI) database.
+For additional information on sand sources, the Department manages the Regional Offshore Sand Source Inventory (ROSSI) database.